avidml/website/exampleSite/content/blog/gpai-release.md

 When we launched AVID more than three years ago, the AI landscape looked very different, arguably much simpler.
 From specific ML/AI systems driving narrow decision making, the world has moved to general-purpose AI (GPAI) systems: LLM and genAI-powered applications, agentic workflows, developer tooling, retrieval-augmented generation (RAG) pipelines, and multiagent systems that millions of people interact with daily.

 With the expansion of scope, came the expansion of attack surface.
 Every new capability is a potential new attack vector, exploit, or hazard.
-Thanks to the Cursors of the world, vibe-coders are shipping so many capabilities every day that security practitioners can hardly keep up with the detection and tracking of the limits of those capabilities.
+Thanks to the Cursors of the world, vibe-coders are shipping so many capabilities every day that security practitioners and safety researchers can hardly keep up with the detection and tracking of the limits of those capabilities.

 ## A new AVID